Chronicles of the Sword

-Chronicles of the Sword is an adventure game developed by Synthetic Dimensions and released by Psygnosis in 1996 for MS-DOS and Sony PlayStation platforms.
-The game, originally titled as King Arthur: The Quest of The Fair Unknown, is based on Arthurian legends and uses a point-and-click interface.
+Chronicles of the Sword is a 1996 adventure game developed by Synthetic Dimensions and published by Psygnosis for Windows and PlayStation.
+The game, originally titled King Arthur: The Quest of The Fair Unknown, is based on Arthurian legends and uses a point-and-click interface.
 Chronicles of the Sword tells the story of the young knight Gawain on a quest to save Camelot from the scheming witch queen Morgana.
 It has received largely negative reviews.

 Gameplay

-Chronicles of the Sword is a third-person, mouse-based point-and-click graphic adventure game, featuring sprite based characters in 3D pre-rendered environments with switching viewpoints (described as similar to Alone in the Dark).
+Chronicles of the Sword is a third-person, mouse-based point-and-click graphic adventure game, featuring sprite-based characters in 3D pre-rendered environments with switching viewpoints (described as similar to Alone in the Dark).
 The game's user interface uses a context-sensitive cursor for movement and actions, and a classic adventure conversation system based on choosing dialogue options.
 It also includes a few action game elements in the form of simple combat sequences that are interactive only on the Regular difficulty level and are automated (shown as cutscenes) on the Easy setting.